Welcome Message from the School Director

 The American International School of Bucharest is a not-for-profit organization founded in 1962 to serve the needs of the diplomatic community of Bucharest.
 In the span of 60 years, we have grown and developed to embrace over 900 students and almost 300 faculty and staff members from more than 60 nationalities.
 Our Future Plan guides our thinking and actions to make learning relevant and grounded on our beliefs of a creative, courageous and compassionate world.

-AISB is governed by its Board of Trustees, composed of current and former parents, and currently led by Chairperson, Brian Randall.
+AISB is governed by its Board of Trustees, composed of current and former parents, and currently led by Chairperson, Michael Dickerson.
 The Board of Trustees oversees the school’s strategic discussions, budget and funding decisions, and policy development.
 The operation of the school is delegated to the Director and AISB Leadership Team.

 Board of Trustees

-AISB caters for students from EC2 to Grade 12 and is divided into three sections:
+AISB caters for students from EC2 to Grade 12 and is divided into three divisions:

 The Early Learning Center is a purpose-built, state-of-the-art center that opened in 2017 to welcome AISB’s youngest learners, aged 2 to 6 years old.
 The Early Learning Center (ELC) includes students from EC2 to Kindergarten.